dspedroborges/quiz-maker/README.md

 <img src="print.png" alt="Example image">

-> Quiz Maker is an web app that allows the user to create, play with quizzes and configurate them in multiple ways.
+> Quiz Maker is an web app that allows the user to create quizzes manually or by using LLM and play with them.

 ### Adjustments and improvements